jeanslack/Videomass/README.md

 - Setting duration portions for imported files, filters, export and tests.
 - Log management.
 - Multi language (English and Italian Languages support for now).
-- Work on many platforms where Python3 and wxPython4 are supported, including Linux, Unix, MacOs and Windows.
-- Compatible with Python 3 only
-- ...And more

 ## Requirements